EOEPCA/eoepca/README.md

 EO Exploitation Platform Common Architecture (EOEPCA)

 The goal of the “Common Architecture” is to define and agree the technical interfaces for the future exploitation of Earth Observation data in a distributed environment.
 The Common Architecture will thus provide the interfaces to facilitate the federation of different EO resources into a “Network of EO Resources”.
-The “Common Architecture” will be defined using open interfaces that link the different resources (building blocks) so that a user can efficiently access and consume the disparate services of the “Network of EO Resources”.
+The “Common Architecture” will be defined using open interfaces that link the different Resource Servers (building blocks) so that a user can efficiently access and consume the disparate services of the “Network of EO Resources”.

-This repository represents the system integration of the building block that comprise the **Reference Implementation** of the Common Architecture.
+This repository represents the system integration of the building blocks that comprise the **Reference Implementation** of the Common Architecture.

 The system is designed for deployment to cloud infrastructure orchestrated by a Kubernetes cluster.
 We include here the automation required to provision, deploy and test the emerging EOEPCA system.